 - A fresh dose in the water bottle daily helps to keep guinea pig happy and healthy

-- This product weighs 2-ounce
+- This product weighs 2-ounce.
+Packaging may vary.

 These drops are packed with vitamin C and are to be added to your guinea pig’s dry diet to ensure it absorbs the right amount of nutrition.
 There are options of either 2 or 4 ounces and the product is also equipped with an eye-dropper dispenser and instructions.
 However, be aware that the drops cannot be added in water as the vitamin C perishes quickly and can accumulate bacteria.
 It is, therefore, better to give the drops directly to your pet to ensure the maximum absorption.
 Please follow the instructions carefully to ensure that your guinea pig accepts the newly added drops.